AntonioCaceres17/Image-Processing/README.md

 Citations:
-The P3 File used as an example is curtesy of The United States Naval Academy IC210 Website. https://www.usna.edu/Users/cs/choi/ic210/project/p01/index.html
+The P3 Files "flowers.ppm" and "croppedMule.ppm" used as an example is curtesy of The United States Naval Academy IC210 Website. https://www.usna.edu/Users/cs/choi/ic210/project/p01/index.html

 The P6 File used as a test for the curropt file is curtesy of Cornell's CS 664 - Computer Vision Website.